 Not quite what you’re looking for?
 Click here to browse more Ljubljana hotels!

 Zagreb, Croatia’s capital, is a city that often gets passed over in lieu of Croatia’s coastal metropolises like Split or Dubrovnik.
 A bit more trendy and edgy than Ljubljana, Zagreb is an excellent place to visit for couple of days as it can give you a perfect glimpse of the many different sides of Croatia.

 Zagreb is home to Croatia’s busiest international airport and it is the place where most travellers to this Balkan nation will begin their Croatia itineraries.
-The airport serves a number of major European airlines, however, it doesn’t serve any of the budget favourites like Ryanair or Easyjet, meaning that, like Ljubljana, it isn’t the easiest place to reach for a short city break.
+The airport serves a number of major European airlines, however, including budget favourite Ryanair, making it a more viable destination for a city break than Ljubljana.